Transport maps as flows of control-affine systems: Introduction

-The analysis of the continuity equation represents the fundamental step in the analysis of many physical equations as e.g. the Boltzmann equation, the Fokker-Planck equation, the Vlasov equation, arising in several areas of sciences~(see, for instance, \cite{cerci69book,colombo2015differential,brockett2012notes}).
-The continuity equation, or Liouville model, boasts many possible applications ranging from crowd dynamics~\cite{colombo2011control,CPT14} to opinion formation~\cite{bellomo2013}, from herd analysis~\cite{TB04swarming} to autonomous multi-vehicle navigation~\cite{ren2008book} and, in general, it can be used to model uncertainties on the initial state of a deterministic controlled system~ \cite{MQ18Mayer,CQ08Survey,JeanZidani22Ifac,JeanZidani22Hal}.
-The controlled continuity equation can be interpreted as the application to multiple trials involving a single system or, again, as applying to the control of many identical copies of a single system; e.g., control of a flock.
+where $\mathrm{div}_g$ denotes the divergence defined by the Riemannian volume form on $M$.
+Namely, given $\mu$ and $\nu$ probability measures on $M$, find controls $u_1, \dots, u_m$ such that the solution, in the distributional sense, $\mu_t$ of~\eqref{eq:continuity} with initial condition $\mu_0 = \mu$ satisfies $\mu_1=\nu$.

-The problem is to study the evolution of a large number of agents whose interactions depend on the distribution of the whole group of agents.
-Adopting a \emph{macroscopic} viewpoint, we consider the collection of all agents in a state space $X$, to be a mass evolving through time.
-If the total number of the agents is constant, then, up to a renormalization, the total mass of the system is constantly equal to $1$.
-Hence, the evolution of the system is described by a curve $t \mapsto \mu_t$, where $\mu_t$ is the distribution of probability of the system at time $t$.
-The conservation of the mass of the system for any time $t$ is described by the Continuity, or Liouville, equation
+The control of the continuity equation boasts many possible applications ranging from crowd dynamics~\cite{colombo2011control,CPT14} to opinion formation processes~\cite{bellomo2013}, from herd analysis~\cite{TB04swarming} to autonomous multi-vehicle navigation~\cite{ren2008book} and, in general, it can be used to model uncertainties on the initial state of a deterministic controlled system~\cite{MQ18Mayer,CQ08Survey,JeanZidani22Ifac,JeanZidani22Hal}.
+Indeed this controllability problem can be seen as a continuous analogous of ``ensemble controllability''\nota{,} i.e. a problem involving a large number of more or less identical subsystems that are being manipulated by a single source of command signals~\cite{brockett2000stochastic,agrachev2016ensemble}. \nota{The topic has gathered a fast growing interest in recent years due to the increased visibility of the optimal control approach to multilayered artificial neural networks.
+Looking at the neural network as a continuum of layers and each layer weight as a control function, Deep Learning can be seen as a simultaneous control problem for Neural ODEs or, equivalently, when the size of the network is large, as a control problem for Neural transport equations, see for instance~\cite{Andreis,scagliotti2023deep,rbzuazua2023,rbzuazua2024}.}

-where $F$ is a smooth vector field.
-To model the action of a controller on the system we consider a vector field $F$ which is linear-in-control, namely
+The idea is to control the evolution of a large number of non-interacting \emph{agents} or \emph{particles}.
+By adopting a \emph{macroscopic} viewpoint, the collection of all agents can be represented as a mass evolving over time.
+If the total number of agents is constant, then, up to a renormalization, the total mass of the system is constantly equal to $1$. \nota{The evolution of this mass is described by a curve $t\mapsto \mu_t$, where $\mu_t$ is a probability measure representing the distribution of the system at time $t$.
+If any single agent follows the trajectory given by \eqref{eq:driftless}, the curve $t\mapsto \mu_t$ is the solution of~\eqref{eq:continuity}.}